featurist/create-hyperdom-app/README.md

 Start the server on `http://localhost:5000`.
 It's going to watch and recompile browser assets on changes as well as watch and restart server app on server side changes.

+There is also `yarn lint` based on `eslint:recommended` and with few extras added.

 ### Production

 ```bash